MerosCrypto/Meros/docs/Protocol/Syncing.md

 ### BlockListRequest and BlockList

-`BlockListRequest` has a message length of 50 bytes; 1-byte of 0, to request Blocks before the specified Block, or 1 to request Blocks after the specified Block, 1-byte quantity, and the 48-byte hash of the Block to work off of.
-The expected response is a `BlockList` containing the Blocks before/after the specified Block, where the first hash is the specified Block.
-The amount of hashes provided by `BlockList` may be less than the amount requested if the genesis Block or the tail Block is reached. `BlockList` has a variable message length; the 1-byte amount of hashes and each 48-byte hash.
+`BlockListRequest` has a message length of 50 bytes; 1-byte of 0, to request Blocks before the specified Block, or 1 to request Blocks after the specified Block, 1-byte quantity (where the quantity is the byte's value plus one), and the 48-byte hash of the Block to work off of.
+The expected response is a `BlockList` containing the Blocks before/after the specified Block.
+The amount of hashes provided by `BlockList` may be less than the amount requested if the genesis Block or the tail Block is reached. `BlockList` has a variable message length; the 1-byte quantity (where the quantity is the byte's value plus one) and each 48-byte hash.

 ### BlockTransactionsRequest and BlockTransactions